 Despite this, in over a decade of breeding and helping families' select the right puppy, it has always worked out thus far.
 It is a stress point in the process but try to relax - often we frequently hear the comment "They are all lovely, I could take any of them home and be happy".
 In our experience, in a week you'll have forgotten about the others and simply adore the one you took home.

 Step 9 - Collection Day

-You will be send directions to our home and we will have agreed a time for collection.
-Often we have a few families collect on same day especially on weekends when pups turn 8 weeks or 10 weeks old.
-So if you are early please call or text to ask if the family before you has finished.
-If late please contact us asap as we may be able to swap the order of families arriving.
-However if outside your allocated time then you may need to wait until the next family have left as they too will probably have travelled a far distance with excited children.
+You will be sent directions to our home and we'll have agreed a time for collection.
+Often we have a few families collect on the same day, especially on weekends when the pups turn 8 weeks or 10 weeks old.
+So, if you are early, please call or text to ask if the family before you has finished.
+If you're running late, please contact us asap.
+We may be able to swap the order of families arriving.
+However, if you arrive outside your allocated time, then you may need to wait until the next family have left.
+They too will probably have travelled a far distance with excited children.
 We may ask that you rebook collection if you miss your time - this is because of our committment to other families and also to our 4 children.
-Please allow 60-90 minutes for collection as we need to chat to you about grooming etc and to go through what to expect for the first week of puppy settling.
+Please allow 60-90 minutes for collection as we need to chat to you about grooming etc. We'll also go through what to expect for the first week as your puppy settles.

 Step 10 - Post Adoption

 Just after adoption, we organise your paperwork.
 We'll activate your Petplan Insurance, transfer your microchip and request to know your new name for your puppy.
 Our Resource Centre will also have helpsheets on crate training, toilet training etc. to help you through the first 3 months.
 We appreciate updates and photos and, of course, we would love your permission to put these on our website and facebook as testimonials.